FunKey-Project/FunKey-Project.github.io/docs/tutorials/hardware/change_sd_card.md

 # Switching micro-SD cards

-On the FunKey S, the micro-SD card was voluntarily placed against the casing so that it has no degree of liberty and cannot move by accident during the eventful life of a keychain.
-Removing/switching the micro-SD card was nevertheless designed to be pretty straightforward and only require a standard **Phillips screwdriver (PH0)**.
-Please follow the steps below carefully.
+On the **FunKey S**, the micro-SD card was voluntarily placed against the casing so that it has no degree of freedom and cannot move by accident during the eventful life of a keychain.

+Removing/switching the micro-SD card was nevertheless designed to be pretty straightforward and only require a standard **Phillips screwdriver (PH0)** and optionally some **tweezers**.

+Please follow the steps below carefully:

 ### **STEP 1 - Removing the screws** {: .step-title}
 ![removeScrews](/assets/images/disassembly/IMG_8800.jpg){: .step-thumb}
 ![removeScrews](/assets/images/disassembly/IMG_8801.jpg){: .step-thumb}
 ![removeScrews](/assets/images/disassembly/IMG_8803.jpg){: .step-thumb}

-Using a standard **PH0 screwdriver**, remove the 2 screws on the back of your FunKey S.<br />Be careful to use the correct screwdriver head size not to damage the screws.
+Using a standard **Phillips PH0 screwdriver**, remove the 2 screws on the back of your FunKey S.

+Be careful to use the correct screwdriver head size and type to prevent damaging the screws (do not use JIS screwdrivers!).

 ### **STEP 2 - Opening up the console** {: .step-title}
 ![removeBack](/assets/images/disassembly/IMG_8848.jpg){: .step-thumb}